cocos/cocos-docs/en/editor/inspector/index.md

 ![multiple-edit](index/multiple-edit1.png)

 Batch modification of node properties is the same.
-However, if an property in the **Inspector** panel displays one of the following states, it means that the property has inconsistent property values across the multiple assets selected, and you can choose whether to continue to batch modify the property as needed:
+However, if an property in the **Inspector** panel displays one of the following states, it means that the property has inconsistent property values across the multiple assets selected, and choose whether to continue to batch modify the property as needed:

 - The check box displays **Grey**.
 - The input box displays **-**.